faiem/HelloShortly/README.md

 where, start_range = range start point
 and end_range = range end point

-The difference between end_range and start_range is 1 Million.
+The difference between end_range and start_range is 1 million.

 This service never duplicates a range, that means it will never provide response with the same range to multiple consumers.
 That is the beauty of this service.

-Service-1 High Level Architecture: http://localhost:4000
+High Level Architecture for Service-1: http://localhost:4000

 ![service_1_high_level_architecture](https://user-images.githubusercontent.com/5144847/121199312-adcb6580-c827-11eb-8fe9-980e24cdd1e5.png)